surajsubramanian/Cricket-Blog-in-django/README.md

 The project requires installation of Django ( preferrably in a virtual environment ) and PostgreSQL inside which you need to export the CSV files in Kaggle ( I used Postico ).

 ## References
 I did this project by watching CoreyMS's youtube playlist on django, so should you, it's really wonderful for learning Django !
-You can  the official django documentation
+You can also use the official django documentation